Natural Termite Treatments & Why They Don't Work In Waldorf, MD Homes

 If you don't have a termite infestation yet, there are many things you can do "naturally" that will protect your home.
 Reducing sources of wood, wet cardboard, and other materials that contain cellulose will make your yard less interesting to termites.
 Reducing moisture will make your yard less habitable for worker termites.
 Together, these can lower your chances of having termite activity and termite damage.
 But, if you've already found termites, it isn't wise to fight them alone.
 Reach out to a licensed termite control professional for assistance.

-Termite Control With Mike's Pest And Termite Control
+Termite Control With Mike's Pest, Termite and Wildlife Control

-At Mike's Pest and Termite Control, we pride ourselves in being the best option for pest control in Waldorf.
+At Mike's Pest, Termite and Wildlife Control, we pride ourselves in being the best option for pest control in Waldorf.
 Our licensed professionals deploy the Advanced Termite Baiting System to protect Waldorf homes.
 The Advanced Termite Baiting System is a non-invasive strategy that uses worker termites against the colony that sent them.
 When workers feed on the bait, they carry the active ingredient into their tunnels, share it with other termites, and eventually the queen herself.
 This eliminates the colony.

 To learn more about our termite control options, reach out to us today.
 We're standing by to assist you with this critical protection for your property.